BlockSigner/cove/site/content/english/_index.md

 [//]: # (--------------------------------------------------------------------------------------------------------------)

 {{< testimonial "testimonial/fr-logo-99w.svg" "Stéphane Schwab, Head of E-Government, State of Fribourg" >}}
-"Thanks to Skribble, we can digitize administrative processes from A to Z. <br class="hide-for-mobile">This makes everyday life easier for <br class="hide-for-mobile">us and our customers." {{< /testimonial >}}
+"Thanks to Skribble, we can digitize administrative processes from A to Z.
+This makes everyday life easier for us and our customers." {{< /testimonial >}}

 [//]: # (--------------------------------------------------------------------------------------------------------------)